thomasWeise/distributedComputingExamples/xml/xml/README.md

 1. [courseWithNamespace.xml](http://github.com/thomasWeise/distributedComputingExamples/tree/master/xml/xml/courseWithNamespace.xml)
 1. [courseWithNamespaceAndSchemaLocation.xml](http://github.com/thomasWeise/distributedComputingExamples/tree/master/xml/xml/courseWithNamespaceAndSchemaLocation.xml)

+The Java program [SAXReaderExampleValidating.java](http://github.com/thomasWeise/distributedComputingExamples/tree/master/xml/java/src/SAXReaderExampleValidating.java) demonstrate how a parser can validate an XML document while parsing it.

 ## 3. courses2html.xslt

-With Extensible Stylesheet Language Transformations ([XSLT]](https://en.wikipedia.org/wiki/XSLT)), we can transform one XML document to another - not necessarily XML - document.
+With Extensible Stylesheet Language Transformations ([XSLT]](https://en.wikipedia.org/wiki/XSLT)), we can transform one XML document to another document, which does not even necessarily need to be an XML document.
 XSLT is basically a language which tells a transformation process what output to produce for which element and attribute.
 Sometimes, there might be two different XML dialects / schemas / namespaces for similar domains, e.g., there could be a `tsignhua:courses` namespace with similar purpose than our declaration in the above example.
 With XSLT, we could translate one document from `ustc:courses` to `tsinghua:courses`.
 Or we could translate our document to [HTML](https://en.wikipedia.org/wiki/HTML), i.e., we could translate our raw data to a web site.
 This is what we do with this example:

 1. [courses2html.xslt](http://github.com/thomasWeise/distributedComputingExamples/tree/master/xml/xml/courses2html.xslt)
 1. [courseWithNamespace.xml](http://github.com/thomasWeise/distributedComputingExamples/tree/master/xml/xml/courseWithNamespace.xml)
 1. [course.html](http://github.com/thomasWeise/distributedComputingExamples/tree/master/xml/xml/course.html) (the result of the transformation)

+The actual transformation needs to be performed by a program and [XSLTTransform.java](http://github.com/thomasWeise/distributedComputingExamples/tree/master/xml/java/src/XSLTTransform.java) is such a program.